wcgordon1/lamplighter/manuscript/active/ch14_Underworks.md

 "Orders from who?"
 Tamsin's smile was bitter.
 "Same people who signed off on these modifications."

 They worked fast, photographing and documenting.
-The seam energy grew stronger as they moved closer to the tower, and Ivy found herself counting breaths—in two, out two—using march cadence to stay steady.
+The seam energy grew stronger as they moved closer to the tower, and Ivy found herself counting breaths; in two, out two; using march cadence to stay steady.

 "Look at the dates," Rooke said, pointing to work order stamps.
 "Installation started six weeks ago, approvals last week.
 They built this piece by piece so no one sees the whole picture."